jessecambon/tidygeocoder/README.md

     service when multiple inputs (addresses or coordinates) are provided (with some noted exceptions for services with slower batch geocoding).
--   Duplicate, missing/NA, and blank input data is handled elegantly - only unique inputs are submitted in queries to geocoder services, but the rows in the original data are preserved by default.
+-   Duplicate, NA, and blank input data is handled elegantly - only unique inputs are submitted in geocoder queries, but the rows in the original data are preserved by default.

 **References:**

 -   [Blog posts on
     tidygeocoder](https://jessecambon.github.io/tag/tidygeocoder) for
-    updates on releases and more usage examples.
-In particular [this post](https://jessecambon.github.io/2020/07/15/tidygeocoder-1-0-0.html)
+    updates on releases and additional usage examples.
+In particular [this
+    post](https://jessecambon.github.io/2020/07/15/tidygeocoder-1-0-0.html)
     and [this
     post](https://jessecambon.github.io/2019/11/11/tidygeocoder-demo.html)